lifeisforu/NodeGraph/README.md

 WPF control librarty for node graph.

 This library is inspired by a BlueprintEditor of UnrealEngine4.
+Below image shows a snapshot of a sample with this library.
+It makes two integers as array, and print values in top-left corner of screen during loop.

 ![](https://github.com/lifeisforu/NodeGraph/raw/master/Documents/Images/NodeGraphCalculatorExample.png)